 As a business model incentivizing unlimited recruitment, MLMs (MLM programs) assume an infinite market, which does not exist in the real world.
 MLMs also assume virgin markets, which cannot exist for long.
 Since MLM compensation plans are heavily weighted towards recruitment, rather than sales to the general public (non-participants), stable retail markets never materialize.
 Consequently, MLMs must “re-pyramid” (expand) into new markets to compensate for saturation of existing markets.
 And with its high attrition rate, constant recruitment is necessary to replace dropouts.
 This re-pyramiding and constant churning of new recruits is necessary to prevent total market saturation and collapse, as is true of any pyramid scheme.

-The distinction between buyer and seller evaporates, as participants are incentivized to subscribe to ongoing purchases of “pills, potions, and lotions” – or other products or services offered by some MLMs.
+The distinction between buyer and seller evaporates, as participants are incentivized to subscribe to ongoing purchases of products or services offered by MLMs.
+These are typically “pills, potions, and lotions”; but a wide variety of other products or services are offered by some of the newer MLMs.
 In addition, fees are paid for training meetings and “opportunity” extravaganzas, some of which require expensive travel.
-And MLM recruiters often sell motivational books, lead generation systems, web sites, and other “sales tools” to assure success, but which – combined with normal business expenses – wind up further increasing costs and eventual losses.
+And MLM recruiters have been selling motivational books, lead generation systems, web sites, and other “sales tools” to assure “success”, but which – combined with normal business expenses – wind up further increasing costs and eventual losses.

-MLMs depend on a myriad of misrepresentations* to survive and grow and to defend against regulatory action.
+MLMs depend on a myriad of misrepresentations to survive and grow and to defend against regulatory action.
+(Over 100 are listed and debunked in Chapter 8 of my book Multi-level Marketing Unmasked.)
 Prospects are typically lured into MLM with exaggerated product and income claims.
 Since approximately 99% of participants lose money, the vast majority eventually drop out, to be replaced by a continual stream of new recruits, who are likewise destined for loss and disappointment.

 MLMs are therefore inherently flawed and have been proven likely to be the most unfair and deceptive of all purported “business opportunities.”
 Technically, as extremely unfair and deceptive acts or practices (UDAP), all MLMs in the U.S. violate Section 5 of the FTC Act, as well as statutes against UDAP in many states.
 Properly understood, MLMs are therefore technically illegal in most jurisdictions whether or not they are classified as illegal pyramid schemes.